nf-core/funcscan/paper/paper.md

 Preprocessing steps reduce runtime by removing too-short sequences with Seqkit [@Shen2024-mg], when they may produce no biologically meaningful results.
 Open reading frames are optionally predicted from the preprocessed sequences by one of four prokaryotic annotation tools: Bakta [@schwengers_bakta_2021], Prodigal [@Hyatt2010-yv], Prokka [@Seemann2014-ee], and Pyrodigal [@Larralde2022-uu].

-When required, the pipeline downloads required screening-tool databases automatically for the user, and makes them available for future pipeline runs to minimise runtime and network traffic.
+The pipeline downloads required screening-tool databases automatically for the user, and makes them available for future pipeline runs to minimise runtime and network traffic.

 ## Gene screening and taxonomic classification

-Users choose to scan genomic sequences in parallel with up-to four dedicated subworkflows for AMPs, ARGs, BGCs, and CAZymes.
+Users choose to screen genomic sequences in parallel with up-to four dedicated subworkflows for AMPs, ARGs, BGCs, and CAZymes.
 Up to a total of 13 gene identification tools can be applied:

 - **ARGs**: ABRicate [@torsten_seemann_abricate_2020], AMRFinderPlus [@feldgarden_amrfinderplus_2021;@feldgarden_validating_2019], DeepARG [@arango-argoty_deeparg_2018], fARGene [@berglund_identification_2019], RGI [@alcock_card_2023]
 - **BGCs**: antiSMASH [@blin_antismash_2025], DeepBGC [@hannigan_deep_2019], GECCO [@carroll_accurate_2021], hmmsearch [@eddy_accelerated_2011]
-- **AMPs**: ampir [@fingerhut_ampir_2021], AMPlify [@li_models_2023, @li_amplify_2022], hmmsearch, Macrel [@santos-junior_macrel_2020]
+- **AMPs**: ampir [@fingerhut_ampir_2021], AMPlify [@li_models_2023; @li_amplify_2022], hmmsearch, Macrel [@santos-junior_macrel_2020]
 - **CAZymes**: run_dbCAN [@zheng_dbcan3_2023]

-To provide users information about potentially suitable hosts for downstream experiments, e.g. heterologous expression systems [@porse_biochemical_2018], an additional optional parallel workflow can taxonomically classify input contigs with MMSeqs2 [@mirdita_fast_2021].
+To provide users information about potentially suitable bacterial hosts for downstream experiments, e.g. heterologous expression systems [@porse_biochemical_2018], an additional optional parallel workflow can taxonomically classify input contigs with MMSeqs2 [@mirdita_fast_2021].
 Optionally, generic protein domains and families can be further annotated with InterProScan [@jones_interproscan_2014].

-Pipeline parameters can be adjusted by userwritten- or nf-core GUI ([https://nf-co.re/launch](https://nf-co.re/launch))-generated Nextflow parameter files, or command-line arguments.
+Pipeline parameters can be adjusted by userwritten or nf-core GUI-generated ([https://nf-co.re/launch](https://nf-co.re/launch)) Nextflow parameter files, or command-line arguments.

 ## Aggregation of screening results

-nf-core/funcscan integrates dedicated tools to aggregate and standardise heterogenous output formats of multiple screening tools into a single human- and machine-readable tables in CSV format per gene type. nf-core uses hAMRonization [@mendes_hamronization_2024] for ARGs, AMPcombi [@herbst_actifensin_2025] for AMPs, and a custom script 'comBGC' for BGC tool output aggregation.
+nf-core/funcscan integrates dedicated tools to aggregate and standardise heterogenous output formats of multiple screening tools into a single human- and machine-readable table in CSV format per gene type. nf-core/funcscan uses hAMRonization [@mendes_hamronization_2024] for ARG, AMPcombi [@herbst_actifensin_2025] for AMP, and a custom script 'comBGC' for BGC tool output aggregation.
 These summaries are finally optionally complemented with results from the taxonomic classification workflow.

 Building on the aggragation of screening results, two optional downstream analyses can be executed for the ARG and BGC workflows.